TritonDataCenter/node-manta/docs/man/mjob.md

 `-f, --file file`
   Read job description from file.

+`--image version`
+  Specifies an image version semver to use in job phases.
+Must be specified as a semver string (default is ~1.0).

 `--init path`
   Specifies an asset to make available in the compute zone that runs *before* the exec command.
 This is useful for setup, etc.